numericalalgorithmsgroup/NAGPythonExamples/local_optimization/SOCP/Readme.md

 * [A classification example using NAG's SOCP from CVXPY](./cvxpy_classification.ipynb)

-## Portfolio Optimization using Second Order Cone Programming (SOCP)
+## Portfolio Optimization as Quadratically Constrained Quadratic Programming (QCQP)

 This demonstration is a walk-through of modelling techniques in portfolio optimization using second-order cone programming in the NAG Library.
 Models in portfolio optimization include